 Inspired by Fort Livingston, on the Louisiana Gulf Coast, the Livingston collection reflects the 19th-century military structure through footwear.
-Handcrafted in the Lone Star State from durable Frontier suede its 10-year stonewash finish gives the boot a weather look from sole to scallop.
+Handcrafted from durable Frontier suede its 10-year stonewash finish gives the boot a weathered look from sole to scallop.
 Livingston is a Western style intended for the modern cowboy.
+Handmade in Texas.

 Lucchese boots generally run true to size, but don’t be surprised if your western boot’s size is slightly smaller than your dress shoe size due to its construction.
 The best way to find your fit is to confirm your foot size with a boot expert.
 You can also consult the charts below.